Ben Carson Moves Forward With Push To Change Fair Housing Rule

 The push by current HUD officials to undo the Obama-era AFFH rule has been expected for some time.
 In January, the housing agency announced it was suspending local governments' obligation to comply with the rule until late 2020.

-In May, HUD nixed a computer assessment tool which was supposed to help municipalities submit housing data and ensure they were complying with the federal laws.
+In May, HUD nixed a computer assessment tool that was supposed to help municipalities submit housing data and ensure they were complying with the federal laws.

 HUD said at the time "the Local Government Assessment Tool was confusing, difficult to use and frequently produced unacceptable assessments."

 Earlier that month, a group of fair housing advocates filed a suit to compel Carson and HUD to implement the 2015 AFFH rule.

-Madison Sloan is the director of Disaster Recovery and Fair Housing with Texas Appleseed, one of the plaintiffs in the suit against HUD.
-"This notice is part of HUD's continuing attempt to gut the Fair Housing Act, allowing public money to fund discrimination and segregation in violation of the law," Sloan said in a statement.
+"This notice is part of HUD's continuing attempt to gut the Fair Housing Act, allowing public money to fund discrimination and segregation in violation of the law," said Madison Sloan, the director of Disaster Recovery and Fair Housing with Texas Appleseed, one of the plaintiffs.